HetorusNL/react-songsterr/README.md

 prerequisites:

-- the rs_online.py script should be stopped
+- (windows only) the rs_online.py script should be stopped
-- and the terminal running the script should be cd'd to the root dir
+- (windows only) and the terminal running the script should be cd'd to the root dir

 run the following command to deploy the new version:
 `yarn deploy`